Professor of New Testament

 Associate Professor of Christian Formation and Culture

 Andy Brubacher Kaethler has been involved in Christian formation for nearly 20 years in conference, congregational, and camp settings.
 Before coming to AMBS in 2003, he was minister of youth ministries for Mennonite Church Eastern Canada.

 David Miller brings a passion for peace and justice along with experience in teaching, pastoral ministry, and administration to his position.
 Prior to joining the faculty in 2009, David was pastor of University Mennonite Church, State College, Pa., for 12 years and taught at Hesston (Kan.)
 College.

 Associate Professor of Christian Proclamation

-Allan Rudy-Froese blends a heart for the church, preparation in communicating the Good News of the gospel, and infectious humor to the ministry of teaching students how to communicate with diverse audiences in our current culture.
+Allan Rudy-Froese blends a heart for the church, preparation in communicating the Good News of the gospel, and infectious humor with the ministry of teaching students how to communicate with diverse audiences in the church and in current culture.

 Associate Professor of Worship and the Arts

 Rebecca Slough’s gifts in worship, music, ministry, and the arts come together in her teaching at AMBS.
 She is a musician, and in the classroom, Rebecca helps students discover new insights by testing artistic responses to biblical texts.